zeek/spicy-course/src/zeek_message_and_connection_semantics.md

   connection are modelled as streams with reassembled data; `&eod` means _until the end of the stream_.
 The stream is _unbounded_.

-For this reason one usually wants to model parsing of a TCP connection as a list of protocol messages, e.g.,
+For this reason one usually wants to model parsing of a TCP connection as a vector of protocol messages, e.g.,

 ```spicy